rockpyer/bullet_coffee_roasting/README.md

-# Allio Bullet Coffee Roasting Data Analysis
+# Aillio Bullet Coffee Roasting Data Analysis

-This project transforms and analyzes data from the [Allio Bullet coffee roaster](https://aillio.com/?page_id=23112) in order to measure and understand the various factors that influence roast quality.
+This project transforms and analyzes data from the [Aillio Bullet coffee roaster](https://aillio.com/?page_id=23112) in order to measure and understand the various factors that influence roast quality.
 This is a project of my own pasion and interests https://www.instagram.com/f.w.bennies

 ![@f.w.bennies](images/friendshipsign.png)